solariumphp/solarium/docs/documents.md

 $doc->setField('reaction', $reaction);
 ```

-**Note:** You can't index a labelled single nested child document if you set the request format to XML.
+**Note:** You can't index a labelled single nested child document with Solr versions before Solr 9.3 if you set the request format to XML.
 For more info see [known limitations](#known-limitations).

 #### Anonymous children